brunorijsman/rift-python/doc/command-line-interface.md

 Note 1: Even if the CONFIGURED_LEVEL is UNDEFINED_LEVEL, nodes with the LEAF_ONLY flag set will advertise level leaf_level (= 0) in the sent LIE packets.

-Note 2: Event if CONFIGURED_LEVEL is UNDEFINED_LEVEL, nodes with the SUPERSPINE_FLAG set will advertise level default_superspine_level (= 24) in the sent LIE packets.
+Note 2: Event if CONFIGURED_LEVEL is UNDEFINED_LEVEL, nodes with the TOP_OF_FABRIC_FLAG set will advertise level default_superspine_level (= 24) in the sent LIE packets.

 Example: